oflannabhra/octopress-bootswatch/README.md

-# Octopress Genesis (A work in progress)
+# Octopress Bootswatch

-This is a fork of Octopress Genesis that includes Twitter Bootstrap and a custom version of the Bootswatch Readable theme.
+This is the beginnings of a theme for Octopress 3.0 that includes Twitter Bootstrap and Bootswatch.

+It is built from an alpha version of Brandon Mathis' Octopress Genesis Theme.

-Note: Bootstrap is built compiled and minimized by Jekyll, instead of being included from a CDN.
+Note: Bootstrap is built, compiled and minimized by Jekyll, instead of being included from a CDN.
 This might be a terrible idea, but for now it helps during development.
+Expect your site build to take a couple seconds

 Note: This theme is in alpha development.
-What's left to do?
-See [the issues](https://github.com/octopress/genesis-theme/issues/).

 ## Installation

 If you're using bundler add this gem to your site's Gemfile in the `:jekyll_plugins` group:

     group :jekyll_plugins do
-      gem 'octopress-genesis-theme'
+      gem 'octopress-bootswatch'
     end

 Then install the gem with Bundler